wispok/backend-hello-world/README.md

 - a public repository to store your app.
 Make sure you send us the link.

+- the English language for your code names, documentation and comments.

 - a README.md file with the **set up instructions and version requirements** in your repository so that we can understand **how to run your code**.
 Please write it assuming we do not know anything about what your API system does.

+*Note: anything not described here can be assumed as you wish.*